Skip to main content

 Register the Platform as a Worker

-To install a Compound Promises, the first step is to register the Platform cluster itself as an available Worker Cluster.
-That's because the WCR for the Compound Promises are Promises themselves, hence need to be scheduled to the Platform cluster.
+To install a Compound Promises, the first step is to register the platform cluster itself as an available Destination.
+That's because the Dependencies for the Compound Promises are Promises themselves, therefore they need to be scheduled to the platform cluster.

-Create a new Cluster document platform-cluster.yaml with the following contents:
+Create a new Destination document platform-cluster.yaml with the following contents:

 platform-cluster.yaml